-1 All nodes using cpusets must have the hwloc library and corresponding hwloc-devel package installed.
+f 0 All nodes using cpusets must have the hwloc library and corresponding hwloc-devel package installed.
 See Installing Torque Resource Manager for more information.

-When started, pbs\mom will create an initial top-level cpuset at /dev/cpuset/torque.
+When started, pbs_mom will create an initial top-level cpuset at /dev/cpuset/torque.
 This cpuset contains all CPUs and memory of the host machine.
-If this "torqueset" already exists, it will be left unchanged to allow the administrator to override the default behavior.
+If this 'torqueset' already exists, it will be left unchanged to allow the administrator to override the default behavior.
 All subsequent cpusets are created within the torqueset.